americocunhajr/ORCHARD/README.md

 We kindly ask users to cite the following references in any publications reporting work done with **ORCHARD**:
 - *A. Cunha Jr, J. L. P. Felix, and J. M. Balthazar, Quantification of parametric uncertainties induced by irregular soil loading in orchard tower sprayer nonlinear dynamics, Journal of Sound and Vibration, vol. 408, pp. 252-269, 2017 https://doi.org/10.1016/j.jsv.2017.07.023*
 - *A. Cunha Jr, J. L. P. Felix, and J. M. Balthazar, Exploring the nonlinear stochastic dynamics of an orchard sprayer tower moving through an irregular terrain, In: Mohamed Belhaq.
 (Org.).
 Recent Trends in Applied Nonlinear Mechanics and Physics.
 1ed.: Springer International Publishing, p.
 203-213, 2018 http://dx.doi.org/10.1007/978-3-319-63937-6_11*
+- *R. N. Silva et al., On a Vehicular Suspension for a Non-ideal and Nonlinear Orchard Tower Sprayer Through an Inverted Pendulum Using Reologic Magneto (MR), In: J. M. Balthazar, Nonlinear Vibrations Excited by Limited Power Sources, Springer Cham, p.
+151-173, 2022 https://doi.org/10.1007/978-3-030-96603-4_10*

 ```
 @article{cunhajr2017p252,